apartresearch/docs/docs/about/index.md

 ## About Apart Research

-**A\*PART** is an independent machine learning safety research organization working for a future in a benevolent relationship with AI.
+**Apart** is an independent machine learning safety research organization working for a future in a benevolent relationship with AI.

 We measure the progress towards safe AGI and share the future paths for AI safety.